CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ## Accessing Allas in the CSC computing environment and other Linux platforms

-In order to use Allas in Puhti or Taito, first load the module _allas_:
+In order to use Allas in Puhti or Mahti, first load the module _allas_:
 ```text
 module load allas
 ```